 (b) if too little has been paid, shall be paid and may be recovered as if it were arrears of the rate.

-(6) In this Article—
+(6) In this Article and Article 44—

+“licensed premises” in respect of a hereditament means any area in which a person may under a licence (other than an occasional licence) or a protection order sell intoxicating liquor by retail;

 “the normal rate” for any year in respect of any hereditament means the amount which, apart from this Article, would be the amount in the pound of the rate to be levied for that year in respect of the rateable net annual value of that hereditament;

 “prescribed recreation” means a recreation, whether conducted indoors or outdoors, which in the opinion of the Department demands an appreciable degree of physical effort and which is of a kind specified by the Department, after consultation with the Sports Council for Northern Ireland and with any association which appears to the Department to be representative of district councils, by an order made subject to affirmative resolution;

+“qualifying purposes” has the meaning given by section 661 of the Corporation Tax Act 2010;

-“use” in relation to a hereditament or any part of it means use by members of the club, society or other organisation for the purposes of which the hereditament is occupied or by other persons who under the rules of that club, society or organisation are permitted to use the hereditament or that part;
+“use” in relation to a hereditament or any part of it means use by members of the club, society or other organisation for the purposes of which the hereditament is occupied or by other persons who under the rules of that club, society or organisation are permitted to use the hereditament or that part.

-and for the purposes of this Article and Article 44(2A) an area provided as a parking place for vehicles of persons engaging in a prescribed recreation, and any part of a hereditament constructed or adapted for use by such persons (or by persons who have engaged or intend to engage in the recreation) as a bathroom or lavatory or for use wholly or mainly for the storage of their clothing or of equipment used for purposes of the recreation, shall be treated as used solely for the purposes of that recreation (notwithstanding that it is also used by other persons or that at particular times it is used by persons none of whom are engaging in such a recreation).;Other matters required or authorised to be entered in valuation list
+(7) For the purposes of this Article and Article 44—

+(a) an area provided as a parking place for vehicles of persons engaging in a prescribed recreation, and any part of a hereditament constructed or adapted for use by such persons (or by persons who have engaged or intend to engage in the recreation) as a bathroom or lavatory or for use wholly or mainly for the storage of their clothing or of equipment used for purposes of the recreation, shall be treated in the case of a hereditament falling within paragraph (2) as used solely for the purposes of that recreation (notwithstanding that it is also used by other persons or that at particular times it is used by persons none of whom are engaging in such a recreation);

+(b) any area of a registered community amateur sports club which constitutes licenced premises shall not be treated as being used for qualifying purposes;

+(c) a hereditament is a registered community amateur sports club if it is a registered club within the meaning of section 658(6) of the Corporation Tax Act 2010.

+Other matters required or authorised to be entered in valuation list

 44.—(1) . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .